Congratulations! Your order qualifies for free shipping Spend $150.00 USD more for free shipping!

 Summer is the perfect time to explore new music, strengthen your technique, and prepare for the season ahead, all at your own pace.
 Whether you're practicing on the beach or in the backyard, here are a few simple tips to stay inspired:

-1. Set a Summer Goal.
+1. Set a Summer Goal

-Choose one piece to master by the end of summer, something like Philippe Gaubert’s Nocturne et Allegro Scherzando or the new Liebermann Concerto No. 2 for Flute and Orchestra.
+Choose one piece to master by the end of summer, something like Philippe Gaubert’s Nocturne et Allegro Scherzando or the Liebermann Concerto No. 2 for Flute and Orchestra.
 Find a piece that offers both lyrical beauty and technical challenge.

-2. Mix It Up.
+2. Mix It Up

-3. Keep It Light and Fun.
+3. Keep It Light and Fun

 Summer doesn’t have to be all serious; sight-read something new each week!
 Explore our Solo Flute Collection for a variety of fun picks.